Kotlin/kotlin-by-example/examples/05_stdlib/08_count.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Counting the total number of elements.
+2. Counts the total number of elements.
-3. Counting the number of even elements.
+3. Counts the number of even elements.